Post Middle School serves 654 students in grades 6-8.

 The percentage of students achieving proficiency in math is 44% (which is lower than the Washington state average of 50%) for the 2018-19 school year.
 The percentage of students achieving proficiency in reading/language arts is 65% (which is higher than the Washington state average of 61%) for the 2018-19 school year.

-Post Middle School's student population of 622 students has stayed relatively flat over five school years.
+Post Middle School's student population of 654 students has grown by 9% over five school years.

 Total Classroom Teachers